Ed94/gencpp/docs/Readme.md

 ```

 * ASTs are wrapped for the user in a Code struct which is a wrapper for a AST* type.
-* Both AST and Code have member symbols but their data layout is enforced to be POD types.
+* Code types have member symbols but their data layout is enforced to be POD types.
 * This library treats memory failures as fatal.
 * Cached Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.
   * `StringArenas`, `StringCache`, `Allocator_StringArena`, and `Allocator_StringTable` are the associated containers or allocators.
 * Strings used for serialization and file buffers are not contained by those used for cached strings.
   * They are currently using `GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
   * Memory within the buckets is not reused, so its inherently wasteful.
-  * I will be augmenting the single arena with a simple slag allocator.
+  * I will be augmenting the default allocator with virtual memory & a slab allocator in the [future](https://github.com/Ed94/gencpp/issues/12)
-* Linked lists used children nodes on bodies, and parameters.
+* Intrusive linked lists used children nodes on bodies, and parameters.
 * Its intended to generate the AST in one go and serialize after.
 The constructors and serializer are designed to be a "one pass, front to back" setup.
-* Allocations can be tuned by defining the folloiwng macros:
+* Allocations can be tuned by defining the folloiwng macros (will be moved to runtime configuration in the future):
   * `GEN_GLOBAL_BUCKET_SIZE` : Size of each bucket area for the global allocator
   * `GEN_CODEPOOL_NUM_BLOCKS` : Number of blocks per code pool in the code allocator
   * `GEN_SIZE_PER_STRING_ARENA` : Size per arena used with string caching.
   * `GEN_MAX_COMMENT_LINE_LENGTH` : Longest length a comment can have per line.
   * `GEN_MAX_NAME_LENGTH` : Max length of any identifier.
   * `GEN_MAX_UNTYPED_STR_LENGTH` : Max content length for any untyped code.
-  * `GEN_TOKEN_FMT_TOKEN_MAP_MEM_SIZE` : token_fmt_va uses local_persit memory of this size for the hashtable.
+  * `TokenMap_FixedArena` : token_fmt_va uses local_persit memory of this arena type for the hashtable.
   * `GEN_LEX_ALLOCATOR_SIZE`
   * `GEN_BUILDER_STR_BUFFER_RESERVE`

 The following CodeTypes are used which the user may optionally use strong typing with if they enable: `GEN_ENFORCE_STRONG_CODE_TYPES`

-* CodeBody : Has support for `for-range` iterating across Code objects.
+* CodeBody : Has support for `for : range` iterating across Code objects.
 * CodeAttributes
 * CodeComment
 * CodeClass